What Happens If an Employee Files a Complaint With OSHA and an Inspection Results in a Citation

 You’re done!
-No need to worry because DoNotPay will take care of it by sending the report to HR anonymously on your behalf.
+No need to worry because DoNotPay will take care of it by sending the report to HR anonymously!

 DoNotPay Has All the Answers

 DoNotPay provides all the protections of a lawyer.
 Whether you’re appealing parking tickets or signing up for a free trial credit card, there’s a service to help you out.
-Check out all the ways DoNotPay’s robot lawyer can assist you today.
+Check out some of the ways DoNotPay’s robot lawyer can assist you today:

 - Filing foremost insurance claims